google/syzkaller/sys/README.md

 	"strconst": a pointer to a constant string, type-options: the underlying string (for example "/dev/dsp")
 	"filename": a file/link/dir name
-	"fileoff": offset within a file, type-options:
+	"fileoff": offset within a file
-		argname of the file
 	"len": length of another field (for array it is number of elements), type-options: argname of the object
 	"bytesize": similar to "len", but always denotes the size in bytes, type-options: